Flea Vs Tick- How Do They Differ?

 Climate- Fleas prefer to permanently live on a warm-blooded host.
 A lower temperature reduces their activity.
 Ticks are tougher and can survive long in lower temperatures and are still able to wait for a host to attach on.

-Bites- Flea bites can be identified as small, slightly swollen spots that often itch.
+Bites- Flea bites can be identified as little raised bumped up the part which is often itchy.
 They often occur as a series or cluster with a center part that has a minute hole.
 The flea bites to suck blood until full moves on to lay eggs and will soon bite again.
 Ticks will bite and stay attached until full and then fall off the host.
 The bite can be identified as a tiny wound that may be itchy and get infected.

 Do not ignore Tick and Flea Protection!